Concours des villes et villages fleuris

 The competition was created in 1959 by the French state and it is administered by a distinct national committee since 1972.
 This committee is still linked to the Ministry of Tourism.
 All the French communes can take part and there are no application fees.
 There is not any limitation to the number of awarded communes, so they are not in competition between each other.

 The label comprises four awards: one, two, three or four flowers, according to the efforts of the municipality.
 Each award is given according to strict criteria.
 The Fleur d'Or (Golden Flower) is a special prize awarded to a small number of applicants.
-Labelled communes display their flowers on road signs at their entrances.
-There are some 4,931 awarded cities, towns and villages (2018).
+Awarded communes display their flowers on road signs at their entrances.
+There are 4,931 awarded cities, towns and villages (2018).
 257 of them have four flowers.